simonjulianl/tp/docs/UserGuide.md

 **Format**: `add t/activity s/START_TIME e/END_TIME ti/TITLE [d/DESCRIPTION]`

-**GoMedic** would create a new activity based on the smallest `ACTIVITY_ID` available.
-This example is shown [here](#appointment_tutorial), where a new activity is being added and get assigned ID **A006** and not A008 which makes it not displayed at the last entry in the list as the table is sorted by `ACTIVITY_ID` by default.
+**GoMedic** will create a new activity based on the smallest `ACTIVITY_ID` available.
+This example is shown [here](#appointment_tutorial), where a new activity added is assigned the ID **A006** instead of **A008**.
+This means that this new activity is not displayed as the last entry in the list, as the table is sorted by `ACTIVITY_ID` by default.

 <a name="activity_check"></a>

-* GoMedic would check for any partial or full **conflicting activities** if any and notify you immediately.
-Should there be any, the current appointment will not be added.
+* GoMedic will check for any partial or full **conflicting activities** and notify you immediately if there are any.
+Should there be any, the new activity will not be added.
-* GoMedic would also check for any invalid field as specified [here](#activity_constraint).
+* GoMedic will also check for any invalid parameters as specified [here](#activity_constraint).
 Should there be any, the new activity will not be added.

 The parameters are: